 All parents and carers have the opportunity meet with school staff to discuss progress linked to EHCPs.
+New reporting systems showing progress against EHCP targets to be rolled out to parents.

 Externally provided programmes

 Please include the names of any non-DfE programmes that you purchased in the previous academic year.
 This will help the Department for Education identify which ones are popular in England